 (a) Sample Representativeness

 We conducted several tests to check the representativeness of our sample.
 We assessed response bias, utilising the GRS database to assess differences in net sales, employment levels and firm age between responding and non-responding firms for both Time 1 and Time 2.
-The Kolmogorov-Smirnov test (Kleinbaum, Kupper, & Muller, 1988) showed no significant differences in any of these variables in either time period (at the p<0.10 level).
+The Kolmogorov-Smirnov test (Kleinbaum, Kupper & Muller, 1988) showed no significant differences in any of these variables in either time period (at the p<0.10 level).
 We also computed a two-stage Heckman Test to investigate response bias.
 No significant biases were found.
 Given that we used self-report measures of unit innovation performance, we were able to cross-validate the unit leaders’ responses on innovation with just over half of the units that had an R&D specialist.
 We found no statistically significant differences within these units between the unit leaders and R&D specialists’ responses on the innovation items (at the p<0.10 level).

 (b) Construct Validity and Model Fit